MU-Electronics/compute_module/readme.md

 * Other configurations to follow

+## Software

+One of the largest parts of developing new prototypes is time spent in software development.
+To speed up this process QuePi aims at supporting every aspect of your development.

+### Boiler plate projects

+There are two boiler plate project templates downloadable,

+* Terminal applications
+* GUI applications

+These help by provided a recommend project folder and application structure.

+### Vender

+The vendor repo located here provided thirdparty and QuePi libraries that help with everything from reading ADCs to automatic program updater.

+### Qt

-This project as provide up to date compiled Qt binaries for the CM3 which allow you to jump straight into developing the program.
+Compiled Qt binaries for the CM3 which allows you to jump straight into developing the program.
 The binaries are compressed for storage reasons, free programs such as 7zip etc can uncompressed the binaries stored as tar.gz.
 These can be downloaded below:

 * Qt 5.9, with hardware acceleration << 2nd in queue to be provided
 * Qt 5.9, no hardware acceleration << 3rd in queue to be provided